jamsch/expo-speech-recognition/README.md

 This function is an implementation of [AVAudioSession.setCategory](https://developer.apple.com/documentation/avfaudio/avaudiosession/1771734-setcategory) for iOS.
 For multimedia applications, you may want to set the audio session category and mode to control the audio routing.

+> [!NOTE]
-> Note: when starting speech recognition, audio session category is changed to `playAndRecord` with option `defaultToSpeaker` and `allowBluetooth` and mode `measurement`.
-You can instead configure the audio session category and mode by passing the `iosCategory` option to the `start` function.
+> When starting speech recognition, the audio session category is changed to `playAndRecord` with option `defaultToSpeaker` and `allowBluetooth` and mode `measurement`.
+You can instead configure the audio session category and mode by passing the `iosCategory` option to the `start(..)` function.

 ```ts
 import {